nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Finds profiles whose student ID number matches any of the entered keywords.

-Format: `findId KEYWORD [MORE_KEYWORDS]`
+Format: `findId STUDENT_ID [MORE_STUDENT_IDS]...`

 * The search is not case-sensitive. e.g a0123456a will match A023456A
-* The order of the keywords does not matter. e.g. `findId A0123456A A0654321A` will show the profiles whose student Id number matches either A0123456A or A0654321A.
+* The order of the student IDs does not matter. e.g. `findId A0123456A A0654321A` will show the profiles whose student Id number matches either A0123456A or A0654321A.
 * Only the student ID numbers are searched.
 * Profiles matching any keywords will be returned.

 Examples:
-* `findId A1204567S` returns the person whose student ID number matches A1204567S
+* `findId A1204567S` returns the person whose student ID number matches A1204567S exactly.
-* `findId A1234567R A1234567H` returns the profiles whose student ID number matches either A1234567R or A1234567H.
+* `findId A1234567R A1234567H` returns the profiles whose student ID number matches either A1234567R or A1234567H exactly.
   <br>
   <br>
   ![result for 'findId A1234567R A1234567H'](images/screenshots/findId.png)